hot-meal/javascript-best-practices/README.md

 ## Use shorthands when you can

-There are many shorthands that you use to reduce the verbosity of your code and increase the readability.
+To reduce the verbosity of your code and increase the readability.

 **Long:**